endarthur/pymil/README.rst

 TODO
 ====

 * Make better docs.
-Explain what the hell the CIM code is, with images.
 * Extend functionality, maybe letting you use UTM and whatsoever.
+DMS would be nice and easy, also.

 Thanks
 ======